 Steps

-Start by preparing all the vegetables: slice the onion thinly, chop the garlic into small pieces (if you want to remove it at the end of cooking, just cut it into 2 parts), dice the peppers and carrot.
+Start by preparing all the vegetables: slice the onion thinly, chop the garlic into small pieces (if you want to remove it at the end of cooking, just cut it in half), and dice the bell peppers and carrot.

-Pour the 2 teaspoons of oil and the onion into the pan.
-As soon as it begins to fry, lower the heat and add chili pepper and curry.
-Spices taste better when toasted for a few minutes at the start.
-If it dries too much, add a little water.
+Pour 2 teaspoons of oil into the pan and add the onion.
+As soon as it starts to sauté, lower the heat and add chili and curry.
+Spices taste better if they are toasted for a few minutes at the beginning.
+If the mixture dries out too much, add a little water.

-Add garlic, carrot, and peppers, a little salt, and stir.
-Cook over moderate heat for 5 minutes to flavor the vegetables.
+Add the garlic, carrot and bell peppers, a little salt as well, and stir.
+Cook over medium heat for 5 minutes to let the vegetables develop flavor.

-Add the tomato pulp and the rinsed and drained beans.
-Cover and let cook over low heat.
+Also add the tomato pulp and the rinsed and drained beans.
+Cover and let simmer over low heat.

-Meanwhile, prepare the pasta.
-When the pasta is almost cooked, add the arugula to the pan, mix and turn off: it just needs to wilt and not cook.
-Adjust the salt.
+Meanwhile, cook the pasta.
+When the pasta is almost done, add the arugula to the pan, stir and turn off the heat: it should only wilt, not fully cook.
+Adjust salt to taste.

 When the pasta is cooked, drain it, pour it into the pan with the sauce and mix well.

 Our Mexican pasta is ready!
-Very colorful and so fragrant!
+Colorful and very fragrant!

-Really a meal that fills you up with few Weight Watchers points.
-Considering it’s complete, 11 WW points are just right for a meal!
+Truly a very filling meal and worth only a few Weight Watchers points.
+Considering that it’s complete, 11 WW points are just right for a meal!

-As I said before, this pasta is delicious served both freshly cooked and at room temperature.
-So this is an ideal meal to bring to work or for a picnic.
+As I said before, this pasta is delicious both served freshly cooked and at room temperature.
+So it’s an ideal meal to take to work or for a picnic.
 Try it and then let me know if you liked it.

 Enjoy your meal!